The Late Late Show (American talk show): Tom Snyder (1995–1999)

 Saxophonist David Sanborn composed and performed the theme music and several other songs featured on the show, all of which were smooth jazz pieces to fit the show's low-key, middle-of-the-night mood.
 Sanborn had previously been a guest saxophonist in The World's Most Dangerous Band during Late Night with David Letterman.
 Unlike other late-night shows, The Late Late Show did not have a house band (a tradition that carried on to its iterations under Kilborn and Ferguson) or any announcer, except for the last episode, when Snyder allowed one of his staff members to announce an introduction.

 Letterman had offered the Late Late spot to Garry Shandling, a former permanent guest host of The Tonight Show, but Shandling turned the offer down in favor of The Larry Sanders Show (NBC had previously approached Shandling about succeeding Letterman on Late Night but he had also declined that offer, the job ultimately went to Conan O'Brien).
 He also offered the slot to Later host Bob Costas who also declined.
+Shandling lampooned the selection process on an episode of The Larry Sanders Show entitled Life After Larry in which Snyder is poached from the post-Letterman timeslot for the spot following the fictional Sanders show.

 Letterman then insisted on Snyder despite CBS wanting a younger host with a comedy background and a more traditional late night talk variety format.
 In 1998, the network reportedly reasserted its desire for a host who could attract a younger demographic and asked Worldwide Pants not to renew Snyder's contract when it expired in September 1999, though other reports portray the decision to leave as Snyder's decision, with Snyder informing management that he wished to depart before his contract ended, as early as January 1999.
-Snyder would return to CBS to guest-host some episodes of the Late Show while Letterman recuperated from heart surgery in 2000.
+Snyder returned to CBS to guest-host some episodes of the Late Show while Letterman recuperated from heart surgery in 2000.

 Longtime late night television producer Peter Lassally was executive producer of Snyder's iteration of the program and mentored Jon Stewart when he was a guest host filling in for Snyder.